PowerShell/PowerShell/docs/community/working-group-definitions.md

-The Cmdlet WG should focus on core/inbox modules whose source code lives within the `PowerShell/PowerShell` repository, including the proposal of new cmdlets and parameters, improvements and bug fixes to existing cmdlets/parameters, and breaking changes.
+The Cmdlet WG should focus on core/inbox modules whose source code lives within the `PowerShell/PowerShell` repository, including the proposal of new cmdlets and parameters, improvements and bugfixes to existing cmdlets/parameters, and breaking changes.

 However, some modules that ship as part of the PowerShell package are managed in other source repositories.